 Context and Objectives

-The design of this project was informed by the analytical study funded under the other ACP-EU NDRR project for Lesotho: Climate Risk Analysis & EWS Information Management Systems.
+This project was informed by the analytical study funded under another ACP-EU NDRR project for Lesotho: Climate Risk Analysis & EWS Information Management Systems.

 - Component 1: Strengthening the provision of meteorological services and early warning systems of the Lesotho Meteorological Services (LMS).
-This component supports LMS develop its strategy paper and related action plan.
+This component helped the LMS develop its strategy paper and related action plan.

 - Component 2: Producing a multi-hazard contingency plan for better preparedness.
-This component undertakes (i) a field survey and consultations with community and districts, (ii) a review of data and information related to agriculture, health and social protection agencies, (iii) the preparation and analysis forecast for risk, and (iv) the identification of financing gaps and organizational arrangements for risk management.
+This component undertook the following actions: (i) a field survey and consultations with community and districts, (ii) a review of data and information related to agriculture, health and social protection agencies, (iii) the preparation and analysis forecast for risk, and (iv) the identification of financing gaps and organizational arrangements for risk management.

 - Component 3: Supporting the development of a National Public Health and Emergency Response and Preparedness Plan.
-This component supports the development of a Multi-Hazard National Public Health Emergency Preparedness and Response Plan which include guidance to rapidly assess gaps, identify priorities of intervention and mobilize resources within a reasonable timeline.
+This component supported the development of a Multi-Hazard National Public Health Emergency Preparedness and Response Plan which included guidance to rapidly assess gaps, identify priorities of intervention and mobilized resources within a reasonable timeline.

 - Component 5: Communication, knowledge sharing, and dissemination.